coveo/ui-kit/packages/headless-react/typedoc/documents/hooks.md

 }
 ```

-2. Create the Engine definition
+2. Define the engine

-Use `defineCommerceEngine` to initialize the engine with your configuration:
+Use `defineCommerceEngine` to define the engine with your configuration:

 ```
 export const engineDefinition = defineCommerceEngine(engineConfig);
 ```

-3. Export Hooks
+3. Export hooks

 Extract hooks for each controller from the engine definition.
-These hooks expose state and methods:

 ```
 export const {